5 of the Most Romantic Places in Cuba for a Couple’s Getaway| 28 February, 2020

 Havana, the old-fashioned but vibrant capital

 The obvious starting point for your romantic getaway is Cuba’s main city, Havana, a major port that is home to over two million people.
 An ethnically diverse melting pot, you can take in the romantic Spanish colonial architecture while browsing through an array of shops.
 Once upon a time, the communist government dissuaded Cubans from setting up small businesses.
 Now the city’s streets are thronged with eye-catching boutiques, and restaurants serving mouth-watering local fare.
 Just make sure your camera is charged because you’ll find so many colorful photo opportunities.
+You can also try the famous Cuban cigars such as romeo y julieta belicosos, Cohiba Siglo 3 for having a full Cuban experience.

 Northern Cays, beautiful panoramas